JamesStewart314/C-Language-Codes/Abstract Data Types for Generic Data/Linked List/README.md

 ```

 <br></br>
-For demonstration and exemplification purposes, there will be comments adjacent to each function signature, briefly describing its behavior and purpose, all contained in the header file (*genLinkedList.h*).
+For demonstration and clarification purposes, there will be comments adjacent to each function signature, briefly describing its behavior and purpose, all contained in the header file (*genLinkedList.h*).
 Furthermore, there is also a **commented program** that uses the data structure created in this module, in order to resolve any remaining doubts regarding its use, demonstrating its use in practice.
 <br></br>

 <div align="center">